technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 4 - Manage personas and custom security roles in Customer Service.md

-## Lab 4 - Manage Personas and Custom Security roles in Customer Service
+## Lab 4 - Manage Personas and custom security roles in Customer Service

 **Objective** - In this Lab, you will check the personas in the Customer service and configure the roles